5 Boating Facts that may surprise you

 3. Ship speeds are measured in knots– literally!

-One knot equals one nautical mile per hour.
-The term ”knots” comes from the 17th century when sailors measured the speed of their ship by using a “common log,” a rope tied with equally spaced knots.
-The common log would trail behind the boat for a specific amount of time before the sailors would count how many knots had passed.
-This estimated their speed.
+One knot is equal to one nautical mile per hour.
+The term “knots” dates back to the 17th century, when sailors measured their ship’s speed using a tool called a “common log.”
+This was a rope with evenly spaced knots, which they would let trail behind the ship for a set amount of time.
+By counting how many knots passed through their hands, sailors could estimate the vessel’s speed.

 4. Sailing has been in the Olympics since 1900